spenceleyyy/phri-eeg-journal/README.md

        ```
        addpath('path/to/EEGLAB')
        ```
-     - And save the path (so you don't need to do this step every time
+     - And save the path (so you don't need to do this step every time)

        ```
        savepath;
        ```

 ## Next, add the new triggers to the XDF file
+_If you do not need

 1. Use ____ to add the triggers to the xdf files.